MechanicalRock/mechanicalrock.github.io/_posts/2020-01-24-inception-pipeline-cdk.md

 ```

 When I synthesised the template, the CDK would see that I needed to grant permissions to a bucket
-which lived in another account so what it would do is try to create that account first, but the
+which lived in another account so what it would do is try to create that permissions first, but the
 problem is here is that the pipeline has to create the resources in the first place since it's the
 root of all things for this project.
+So it is effectively trying to create permissions for something
+that doesn't exist.

-Being aware of what things need each other in other stacks is super important thing to consider,
+Being aware of cross stack dependencies is super important thing to consider, when doing your
-when doing your infrastructure-as-code.
-To combat this, I observed how I had handled this in the
+infrastructure-as-code.
+To combat this, I observed how I had handled this in the past with YAML/JSON
-past with YAML/JSON CloudFormation templates and noticed a naming scheme/convention which we follow
+CloudFormation templates and noticed a naming scheme/convention which we follow in order to
-in order to provision resources, when the circular dependencies like this exist.
-As a solution I
+provision resources, when the circular dependencies like this exist.
+As a solution I followed a
-followed a similar convention to proceed.
+similar convention to proceed.

 Now, at the top of the Pipeline file for the CDK stack we have: